Nafta7/vanilka/README.md

 ### Modular

 Because the theme was build with modularity in mind, it's very easy to disable the theme features, head over to **functions.php** and you can opt-out of any functionality by commenting out the features.

+### Modern

+Write the latest version of JavaScript (ES2015) paired with Sass that are automatically compiled with support for live-reload on the browser as you save the files.

+Manage front-end dependencies through npm.

 ## Install